PSauerborn/tapi/README.md

 ### Installation

-`tapi` is set up using `poetry`.
-To install from source, clone the repository and install with `poetry install`.
+`tapi` can be installed from PyPI using `pip install pytapi`.
+Alternatively, `tapi` is set up using `poetry`.
+To install from source, just clone the repository and install with `poetry install`.
 Verify that the installation has been successful using `python -m tapi --help`

 ### Example Usage